 For many other intellectuals, branding Sade as a humanist and a liberator is dangerous: “Even according to his most hero-worshipping biographers, this man was a sexual delinquent,” said Michel Onfray author of the book La Passion de la Méchanceté or the “passion for wickedness”.

 In fact, many of Sade’s nefarious exploits included the kidnapping and sexual torture of pre-adolescent serving girls.
 Other recorded acts displayed his penchant for using his authority and wealth to entrap his victims and endanger their well being.
 If Sade was alive today he’d get a fury of #MeToo mentions in his notifications, a precursor to Harvey Weinstein.
 It’s no wonder the 18th century philosopher had been left in the shadows of the Enlightenment for centuries.

-But the modern world is taking baby steps to understand Sade’s hedonistic philosophies and allow the taboos of sex to enter mainstream conversations (cc: Fifty Shades of Grey).
-Although sadism continues to be a puzzling and mysterious paradox, as long as consent is the keeper people are free to indulge in whatever behavior they choose.
+But the modern world is taking baby steps to understanding Sade’s hedonistic philosophies and allow the taboos of sex to enter mainstream conversations (cc: Fifty Shades of Grey).
+Although sadism continues to be a puzzling and mysterious paradox, as long as consent is the keeper, people are free to indulge in whatever behavior they choose.